 Why we are better at making judgements than we think we are

-If you’d like to join the webinars and access the recordings, they are part of the annual subscription to Myatt & Co.
+If you’d like to access the webinars they are part of the annual subscription to Myatt & Co.

-If you or your school don’t already have an annual subscription, it’s easy to sign up and you get access to the popular subject networks, and ongoing professional development. £150/free trial
+If you or your school don’t already have an annual subscription, it’s easy to sign up and you get access to the popular subject networks, and ongoing professional development. (free trial)

 Until next time